-62. At all material times during the Queensland Claim Period from about May 2014, the Queensland Department of Transport and Main Roads issued fines to certain UberX Partners for offences, including some or all of the offences pleaded in paragraphs 91, 97 and 99 below, committed while providing UberX.
+62. At all material times during the Queensland Claim Period from about May 2014, the Queensland Department of Transport and Main Roads issued fines to, or undertook other enforcement action against, certain UberX Partners for offences, including some or all of the offences pleaded in paragraphs 91, 97 and 99 below, committed while providing UberX.

-- 1. The Plaintiff refers to: - (a) a report published in the Courier Mail Newspaper on 2 October 2014 headed "Uber draws ire as it eyes taxi business clients";

-- (b) a Queensland Department of Transport meeting brief addressed to the Minister for Infrastructure, Local Government and Planning and Minister for Trade concerning a meeting scheduled for 1 April 2015 with representatives of Uber which states, among other things, that the first compliance notice was issued in August 2014 and that 290 drivers had been repeatedly fined; - (c) Report No 21, 55th Queensland Parliament, Infrastructure, Planning and Natural Resources Committee 'Transport Legislation (Taxi Services) Amendment Bill 2015', dated March 2016; and - (d) the Queensland Government White Paper on Opportunities for Personalised Transport dated July 2016. - 2.
+- 1. The Plaintiff refers to: - (a) a report published in the Courier Mail Newspaper on 2 October 2014 headed "Uber draws ire as it eyes taxi business clients"; - (b) a Queensland Department of Transport meeting brief addressed to the Minister for Infrastructure, Local Government and Planning and Minister for Trade concerning a meeting scheduled for 1 April 2015 with representatives of Uber which states, among other things, that the first compliance notice was issued in August 2014 and that 290 drivers had been repeatedly fined; - (c) Report No 21, 55th Queensland Parliament, Infrastructure, Planning and Natural Resources Committee 'Transport Legislation (Taxi Services) Amendment Bill 2015', dated March 2016; and - (d) the Queensland Government White Paper on Opportunities for Personalised Transport dated July 2016. - 2.
 Copies of the documents referred to above may be inspected by appointment at the Melbourne offices of the solicitors for the Plaintiff. - 3.
-Further particulars may be provided after discovery. - 63.
-At all material times during the Queensland Claim Period from about May 2014, one or more of the Uber Entities: - (a) publicised or otherwise communicated that it would pay Regulatory Fines; - (b) paid, or procured payment of, Regulatory Fines; and/or - (c) caused UberX Partners in Queensland to be reimbursed for Regulatory Fines, incurred by UberX Partners in Queensland in the course of providing UberX.

-- 1. The Plaintiff refers to: - (a) the transcript of a public briefing on the Transport Legislation (Taxi Services) Amendment Bill 2015 (Qld); - (b) an article published in the online edition of the Brisbane Times on 25 June 2015 which stated that UberX Partners had been fined up to \$1707 for operating without authorisation, that 1536 infringement notices had been issued against 538 drivers for a total value of \$1,732,262, with 1234 of those fines paid at a total value of \$1,415,213 and that it was understood that Uber paid the fines and which quotes an Uber spokesperson as saying that Uber would "stand by its drivers";

-- (c) Report No 21, 55th Queensland Parliament, Infrastructure, Planning and Natural Resources Committee, 'Transport Legislation (Taxi Services) Amendment Bill 2015', dated March 2016, p 23; - (d) a media article published in the online edition of the Brisbane Times on 20 April 2016 which stated that Queensland Transport had spent more than 18,000 hours on "compliance activities" resulting in more than 1500 infringement notices since July 2014, with almost \$2 million in fines raised since a cease and desist notice was issued in May 2014 and that it was understood that Uber paid the fines; and - (e) the Uber Inc Prospectus, including at pp 54-55. - 2.
-Copies of the documents referred to above may be inspected by appointment at the Melbourne offices of the solicitors for the Plaintiff. - 3.
 Further particulars may be provided after discovery.

+- 63. At all material times during During the Queensland Claim Period from about May 2014, one or more of the Uber Entities: - (a) publicised or otherwise communicated that it would pay Regulatory Fines; - (b) informed or instructed UberX Partners to notify 'Uber' about any Regulatory Fines and/or to send the Regulatory Fine to 'Uber'; - (b)(c) paid, or procured payment of, Regulatory Fines; and/or, including through an external law firm engaged by one or more of the Uber Entities; - (c) caused UberX Partners in Queensland to be reimbursed for Regulatory Fines. - (d) incurred otherwise assisted UberX Partners in relation to other enforcement action, such as prosecutions, resulting from offences committed by UberX Partners in Queensland in the course of providing UberX, in Queensland (other than parking or traffic offences).

+- 1. The Plaintiff refers to: - (a) the transcript of a public briefing on the Transport Legislation (Taxi Services) Amendment Bill 2015 (Qld); - (b) an article published in the online edition of the Brisbane Times on 25 June 2015 which stated that UberX Partners had been fined up to \$1707 for operating without authorisation, that 1536 infringement notices had been issued against 538 drivers for a total value of \$1,732,262, with 1234 of those fines paid at a total value of \$1,415,213 and that it was understood that Uber paid the fines and which quotes an Uber spokesperson as saying that Uber would "stand by its drivers"; - (c) Report No 21, 55th Queensland Parliament, Infrastructure, Planning and Natural Resources Committee, 'Transport Legislation (Taxi Services) Amendment Bill 2015', dated March 2016, p 23; - (d) a media article published in the online edition of the Brisbane Times on 20 April 2016 which stated that Queensland Transport had spent more than 18,000 hours on "compliance activities" resulting in more than 1500 infringement notices since July 2014, with almost \$2 million in fines raised since a cease and desist notice was issued in May 2014 and that it was understood that Uber paid the fines; and